Top 5 Vitamin D Food Sources

 As you can see, there’s no need to worry about lack of sun exposure during winter, just make sure you’re either taking a cod liver oil supplement or eating the whole foods described above.
 If you’re a vegetarian or vegan, eat more mushrooms and make sure you’re drinking milks fortified with vitamin D.

-Alongside keeping your Vitamin D stores topped up this winter, raise your snack game too with and Eroica Natural Protein Bar: 20g protein, 100% natural, 110% delicious
+Alongside keeping your Vitamin D stores topped up this winter, raise your snack game too with an award-winning Eroica Natural Protein Bar: 20g protein, 100% natural, 110% delicious

 More performance boosting content